Alkarama’s vision, values, and principles present at the creation of the organisation have been refined and matured over the years.

 - As part of our mission, we may defend the rights of people who may have committed acts of violence.
 In any case, this should not be interpreted as support or legitimisation of such acts, or adherence to the political or ideological orientations of the victims of violations that we defend.

-All members of Alkarama, regardless of their position within the Foundation, commit to work towards the realisation of the Foundation’s mission and to respect the values and principles set out in the present Charter.
+All members of Alkarama, regardless of their position within the organisation, commit to work towards the realisation of its mission and to respect the values and principles set out in the present Charter.
 In addition, as human rights defenders, members must comply with the United Nations General Assembly Resolution A/RES/53/144 of 8 March 1999 on the "Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognised Human Rights and Fundamental Freedoms."

-In this regard, the Foundation sets the following standards:
+In this regard, the Organisation sets the following standards:

 - The members of the Management or Staff may have a political commitment, but they cannot be elected or appointed to a position in relation to this commitment.
 In addition, the Management must be informed of this commitment;

-- The Foundation should never be used or engaged in partisan political agendas.
+- The Organisation should never be used or engaged in partisan political agendas.

-In any case, the commitment must not be inconsistent with this Charter and must not harm the professionalism, reputation or image of the Foundation.
-A breach of these principles may result in the obligation to leave the Foundation.
+In any case, the commitment must not be inconsistent with this Charter and must not harm the professionalism, reputation or image of the Organisation.
+A breach of these principles may result in the obligation to leave the Organisation.